SmashedFrenzy16/In-Memoriam-Queen-Elizabeth-II/README.md

 (Credits - Apple UK Homepage)

-NOTE: Thanks to GeeksforGeeks for helping me develop thses very important pieces of code!
+NOTE: Thanks to GeeksforGeeks for helping me develop these very important pieces of code!